Yebelay/My-personal-website/content/authors/admin/_index.md

 title: Yebelay Berehan
 ---

-Yebelay Berehan is a lecturer of Biostatistics at department of Statistics with 9+ year of experience in teaching and implementing statistics.
-Proficient in R and SAS programming, STATA, SPSS.
+Yebelay Berehan is a lecturer of Biostatistics at department of Statistics and Researcher at Center for Evaluation and development.
+I have 11 year of experience in teaching and implementing statistics.
+My interest is Causal inference, Longitudinal data analysis, Survival data analysis.
+I am good in statistical programming and data analytics using R.  Statistical software: R SAS, STATA, SPSS.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume1.pdf" "newtab" >}}CV{{< /staticref >}}.